 Trinity Polk

 On campus, she reports and produces for WHOV-TV, co-hosts The Blackfluence Podcast, and previously served as editor-in-chief of The Hampton Script.
-Beyond campus, she has gained professional experience with FOX 26 Houston as an Emma Bowen Fellow, the Knight Science Journalism Fellowship program at MIT, Her Campus, Washington Media Scholars Foundation, and the Hampton Convention & Visitor Bureau.
+Beyond campus, she has gained professional experience with FOX 26 Houston as an Emma Bowen Fellow, the Knight Science Journalism Fellowship at MIT, Her Campus, Washington Media Scholars Foundation, and the Hampton Convention & Visitor Bureau.